Battle of Surabaya: Death of Brigadier Mallaby

 any weapons except hand grenades.
 Later while patrolling, they received information that there was a mass of Indonesian militia advancing to the International Bank near Jembatan Merah (the "Red Bridge").
 The team headed to the area but were trapped by shooting between Dutch soldiers who guarded the bank and local militias.
 When his car approached the British troops' post in the International building near the Jembatan Merah, it was surrounded by Indonesian Republican militia.
 Shortly after, Mallaby was shot and killed by the militia under confused circumstances.

 Captain R. C. Smith, who was in the stationary car, reported that a young Republican (teen) suddenly shot and killed Mallaby after a short conversation.
 Smith then reported throwing a grenade from the car in the direction of where he thought the shooter had hidden.
 Although he was not sure whether or not it hit its target, the explosion caused the back seat of the car to ignite.
 Other accounts, according to the same source, stated that it was the explosion and not a shooter that killed Mallaby.
 The remaining members of Mallaby's team ran and jumped into the Kalimas River.
-The death of Mallaby incited instant reaction in the Allied army because they knew Mallaby was on a non-combat mission that day.
+The death of Mallaby had a significant impact on the British, because they considered that he was on a non-combat mission that day.
 Regardless of its exact details, Mallaby's death was a significant turning point in the hostilities in Surabaya, and a catalyst for the battle to come.
 After the death of Brigadier Mallaby, on 9 November General Robert Mansergh ordered an ultimatum using a pamphlet dropped from the plane that stated all Indonesian militias must surrender and put down their weapons at the designated place and surrender with their hands raised above with the deadline was 6.00 am on November 10, 1945.
-The Indonesians rejected the ultimatum and many figures encouraged the civilians to resist the Allies, including Bung Tomo via radio broadcasts.
+The Indonesians rejected the ultimatum and many figures encouraged the civilians to resist the British, including Bung Tomo via radio broadcasts.
 There were a lot of pesantrens and civilians that were mobilized by the kyai.
 On 10 November, they launched a large retaliatory attack.